Announcing General Availability of VCF 184.108.40.206 on VxRail 4.7.511

 - NSX-T Data Center Cluster-Level and Parallel Upgrades - Enables customers to upgrade all edge clusters in parallel, and then all host clusters in parallel.
 Again, parallel upgrades reduce the overall time required to upgrade the VCF environment.
 There’s also a possibility to select specific clusters to upgrade, using multiple upgrade windows, so that there’s no requirement for all clusters to be available at a given time.

 - Skip Level Upgrades - Enables customers to upgrade to VMware Cloud Foundation on Dell EMC VxRail 3.10 from versions 3.7 and later.
-Note: in case of VCF on VxRail, this must be performed by Dell EMC Professional Services at this time – customer enabled skip level upgrades will be supported when the feature is available in the GUI.
+Note: in case of VCF on VxRail, this must be performed by Dell EMC Customer Support at this time – customer enabled skip level upgrades will be supported when the feature is available in the GUI.
+Customers with active support contracts should open a Service Request with Dell EMC Customer Support to schedule the skip level upgrade activity.

 Option to disable Application Virtual Networks (AVNs) during Bring-up - AVNs deploy vRealize Suite components on NSX overlay networks.
 We recommend using this option during bring-up.
 Customers can now disable this feature, for instance, if they are not planning to use vRealize Suite components.